MSD Modern Slavery Statement 2022

 Our Supply Chain

-Expectations: Setting and communicating our expectations of suppliers, including those related to child labour, forced labour and human trafficking.
+Expectations: Setting and communicating our expectations of suppliers, including those related to child labor, forced labor and human trafficking.
 We use our Business Partner Code of Conduct (BPCC) to communicate our expectations.
 It has been translated for all countries in which MSD operates.

 Supply Chain Mapping: Identifying which of our suppliers operate in countries that are known to present significant risks of modern slavery.
 We use this information to help us decide upon the level of due diligence and auditing that may be necessary.